Date: 27 December 2014.

 article has details on my paint scheme.
 It works, but given a choice

-Whatever you do, mark the last ten feet (paint it) so you'll know
+Whatever you do, mark the last ten feet (paint it) so you

-when you're near the bitter end.
+when you are near the bitter end.
 And have the end of your chain attached to the

 inside the anchor locker with a small piece of line so you could